 - (1) The development to which this permission relates shall be begun within a period of ...
-5 ... years commencing on the date of this notice. - (2) The materials used externally shall match both in colour and texture those on the existing building of which this development shall form a part. - (3) The developer shall construct the crossover to Standards set out in the current edition of Hertfordshire County Council's "Specification for the Construction of Residential Estate Roads" and the development shall not be brought into use until the access is so constructed. - (4) The development hereby permitted shall not be used otherwise than for purposes incidental to the enjoyment of 70 Hobbs Hill Road, Hemel Hempstead.
+5 ... years commencing on the date of this notice. - (2) The developer shall construct the crossover to the parking bays to standards set out in the current edition of Hertfordshire County Council's "Specification for the Construction of Residential Estate Roads" and the development shall not be brought into use until the access is so constructed. - (3) A 2.4 m x 2.4 m visibility splay shall be provided each side of the parking bays fronting Rant Meadow measured from the edge of the bays to the back of the footway, within which there shall be no obstruction to visibility between 600 mm and 2.0 m above the footway level.

-The reasons for the Council's decision to grant permission for the development subject to the above conditions are:-
+The reasons for the Council's decision to grant permission for the development subject to the above conditions are:--

-- (1) To comply with the requirements of Section 41 of the Town & Country Planning Act, 1971. - (2) To ensure a satisfactory appearance. - (3) \$ In the interests of highways safety. - (4) To safeguard the residential amenity of the area.
+- (1) To comply with the requirements of Section 41 of the Town & Country Planning Act, 1971. - (2) In the interests of highways safety. - (3) In the interests of highways safety. - (4) In the interests of highways safety. - (5) In the interests of preserving the character and appearance of the building. - (6) In the interests of preserving the character and appearance of the building. - (7) In the interests of preserving the character and appearance of the building. - (8) To ensure a satisfactory appearance.